keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - Armit and Robison "aromatic sextet" [paper](https://doi.org/10.1039/CT9252701604)
 - Don't let the historical account get in the way of a good story. *Chemical Reviews* provides a good instructional [review paper on this history](https://doi.org/10.1021/cr0300946).
 Nevertheless, a sizeable chunk of Kekules students went on the work in the german Dye industry

-... this segues back in William Perkin knowing enough about aromatic chemistry to search for quinin precusors.
+... this segues back in William Perkin knowing enough about aromatic chemistry to search for quinine precusors.
 [Actually, Kekule's benzene is in 1865 and Perkin discovers aniline purple in 1856.. so but Kekule after Perkin and leading into the German industrial behemothss

-[Collections of early napthalene dye experiments](https://armstrongwynne.org/).
+ - [Collections of early napthalene dye experiments](https://armstrongwynne.org/).
 Despite the research being pioneered in England, Germany would develop the dominant chemical dye industry.

-% Prohpyrin means 'purple' and is the central unit in chlorophyll, heamoglobin, some luciferins in bioluminenscence (link out)
-% Azulene from azure 'blue' and the -ene suffix of double bonds.

-%footnote 5 in "Colouring Gracity's Rainbow", World Disarmament and the Master Key Industry.
-"Who makes dyes today can tomorrow make high-explosives"

 ### Coal tarred and feathered 🪨